j-fischer/rest-on-fire/README.md

           assert rejected == null;
         }
       })

+If you want to use this API to retrieve or update the Firebase security rules, use the FirebaseSecurityRulesReference to access.
+However, it's important to note that accessing the security rules requires elevated access privileges, such as the Firebase secret.

+    FirebaseSecurityRulesReference securityRulesRef = database.getSecurityRules();

+The security rules can now be retrieved, modified and written back to the database.

+    securityRulesRef
+      .get()
+      .done(new DoneCallback<FirebaseSecurityRules>() {
+        @Override
+        void onDone(FirebaseSecurityRules currentRules) {
+          Map<String, Object> rulesMap = currentRules.getRules();

+          // Let's assume that the default read permission is set to false rules.put(".read", true);

+          FirebaseSecurityRules newRules = new FirebaseSecurityRules(rules);

+          // set returns a promise that will resolve after the request succeeded securityRulesRef.set(newRules);
+        }
+      });

 Please take a look at [JDeferred's documentation](https://github.com/jdeferred/jdeferred) for more information on the promises and its callback interfaces.